The Great British Bake Off series 11: Episode 1: Cake

 For the signature challenge, the bakers created an intricate Battenberg cake in two hours.
-The technical challenge set by Paul gave the bakers 90 minutes (1 1/2 hours) to bake six miniature pineapple upside-down cakes.
+The technical challenge set by Paul gave the bakers ninety minutes to bake 6 miniature pineapple upside-down cakes.
 At the end of the challenge, Sura, who saw a fly and was trying to brush it away, accidentally hit Dave's tray of six miniature cakes as he was setting them down, knocking four to the floor.
 Prue and Paul judged the better looking of the remaining two, assuming the rest were the same.
 In the showstopper challenge, the bakers created a 3-D cake bust depicting their personal celebrity hero, in four hours.

 The broadcast of Episode 1 began at 8:15pm instead of 8:00pm, following Prime Minister Boris Johnson's address to the nation on the COVID-19 pandemic.
 The episode began with a parody of the Johnson address by new presenter Matt Lucas.

 Episode 2: Biscuits

-For the signature challenge, the bakers were tasked with making 36 identical chocolate florentines, in two hours.
-The technical challenge, set by Prue, required the bakers to make 12 hand-shaped coconut macaroons, six piped with a mango curd and the other six drizzled and filled with chocolate, in an hour and 45 minutes.
+For the signature challenge, the bakers were tasked with making thirty-six identical chocolate florentines, in two hours.
+The technical challenge, set by Prue, required the bakers to make twelve hand-shaped coconut macaroons, six piped with a mango curd and the other six drizzled and filled with chocolate, in one hour and forty-five minutes.
 For the showstopper challenge, the bakers were given four hours to create a beautiful molded 3D biscuit table setting representing a memorable meal they had in the past.

 Episode 3: Bread

-The signature challenge tasked the bakers with making two freeform soda bread loaves, one savoury and one sweet, and an accompanying butter in 1 hour 45 minutes.
-The technical challenge, set by Paul, tasked the bakers with making 6 rainbow-coloured bagels in honour of the NHS, in two hours 45 minutes.
-For the showstopper challenge, the bakers were asked to create a large decorative bread plaque in the style of a traditional harvest festival sheaf, portraying the one thing in life they are most grateful for, in three hours 30 minutes.
+The signature challenge tasked the bakers with making two freeform soda bread loaves, one savoury and one sweet, and an accompanying butter in one hour, forty-five minutes.
+The technical challenge, set by Paul, tasked the bakers into making six rainbow-coloured bagels in honour of the NHS, in two hours, forty-five minutes.
+For the showstopper challenge, the bakers were asked to create a large decorative bread plaque in the style of a traditional harvest festival sheaf, portraying the one thing in life they are most grateful for, in three hours, thirty minutes.